skoppe/dconf-2024/slides.md

 <!--

+One of the goals I have is to clean up the library in preparation for consideration into Phobos.

-- I had to remove external dependencies and that prompted me to reconsider some core aspects
+- I had to remove external dependencies and that prompted me to reconsider some core aspects and that turned out to be rather tricky
 - However, those extra constraints lead to fewer memory allocations by either removing them or being able to move them to the stack
 - made things simpler, less moving parts, and resulted performance improvements
 - there were issues around the streams concept, mostly around backpressure.
 The new sequences doesn't have this issue.